- Latin America

 - Video Library

-Taking it One Step at a Time - Moving to Dusseldorf, Germany
+One Step at a Time - Moving to Dusseldorf, Germany to Teach English

 I couldn’t believe it.
 Amidst a heavy slew of German words, I realized that my visa application was being accepted.
 Here we all were, smiling in this small, sunlit office, me now ready to navigate the professional world as an official, legal employee in Germany.
 There were moments during the meeting when I was certain my application would be rejected.
 I hadn’t filled out the correct immigration form; the health coverage I had purchased was too short-term; yet, I could see smiles on the faces of those in the room.
 My world was effectively draped in silence, as all the words I could hear were straight gibberish.
 When I left the office with my visa officially stamped in my passport, I couldn’t believe my luck.